FedSGT: Exact Federated Unlearning via Sequential Group-based Training: Introduction

 \mypara{Contributions} In this paper, we propose \method, an exact federated unlearning framework.
-We partition client data into uniform groups; a client may participate in multiple groups to balance the data distribution, while its group membership (i.e., local slices) is constrained to keep communication cost under control. \method then trains multiple sequences of PEFT modules, each corresponding to a different group permutation.
+We propose to allow clients to partition their data and join multiple groups and dispatch local slices of data to these groups.
+Since the goal is to partition all clients' data into uniform groups, a client may participate in multiple groups by contributing local slices of data to each group to balance the data distribution, while its group membership (i.e., local slices) is constrained to keep communication cost under control.
+We formalize this problem and propose a randomized balanced grouping strategy and a Barycenter-aware centering grouping strategy to resolve the problem. \method then trains multiple sequences of PEFT modules, each corresponding to a different group permutation.
 This design isolates the influence of different data groups into lightweight, independent modules, enabling instant exact unlearning - the server can simply deactivate modules corresponding to the unlearning data without retraining.
-Furthermore, using multiple training sequences and selecting the best-performing sequence, \method maintains high model utility even as deletion requests accumulate.
+Furthermore, using multiple training sequences with our designed sequence selection method, \method maintains high model utility even as deletion requests accumulate.
+To complement the system design, we also develop a theoretical analysis leveraging probabilistic models of sequential deletions and dependency-aware training structures.
+It provides principled guidance for parameter selection and demonstrates \method's service-maintenance advantage and low communication overhead over alternative exact unlearning baselines.

 Our primary contributions are summarized as follows: